-18 Ways To Celebrate Transgender Day of Visibility
+18 Ways to Celebrate Transgender Day of Visibility This Year

 Illustration of a Transgender Pride Flag hanging in front of a pink and blue gradient background

-March 31 is International Transgender Day of Visibility!
+March 31 is Transgender Day of Visibility!
 This annual, international event is an opportunity to highlight and celebrate transgender and non-binary individuals while also fighting for a safer, more just future for all trans people.

-This year in particular, TDOV feels especially important.
-In states across the U.S, trans people are under attack.
-Whether it’s attempts to ban gender-affirming care for trans youth, trans youth participation in sports, or even ban insurance companies that provide trans adults with healthcare, basic human rights have been put up for debate.
-Not to mention, Black and Brown trans women continue to face fatal violence
+Across the United States, trans people are under attack.
+Whether it’s attempts to ban gender-affirming care for trans youth and trans participation in sports, or the constant and harmful barrage of misinformation about trans folks from some of the country’s most powerful leaders, basic human rights have been put up for debate.

 TDOV is just one opportunity to do our part as allies and members of the LGBTQ+ community to celebrate and care for trans and non-binary folks — but first, we’ll give you a little history lesson.

-5 Facts About International Trans Day of Visibility History
+5 Facts About Trans Day of Visibility

 1. Rachel Crandall-Crocker is the creator of International Transgender Day of Visibility, which she started in 2009.